turingschool/front-end-curriculum/lessons/data-storage.md

 [Data Modeling Techniques for Non-Relational Databases](https://highlyscalable.wordpress.com/2012/03/01/nosql-data-modeling-techniques/)

 Remember, the way you put data **into** a database will have a big effect on how you pull data **out** of your database.
 When considering how to structure your data, think about what data points you're going to want to extract back out for use in your application.
 What information are you going to want to display on the UI?
 Prioritize making this extraction as simple as possible, by storing it in an easily accessible way.
-T

-here are several [different data structures](https://www.youtube.com/watch?v=92S4zgXN17o&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=2) that we're already familiar with that will influence how easy or difficult it is to query the appropriate data.
+There are several [different data structures](https://www.youtube.com/watch?v=92S4zgXN17o&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=2) that we're already familiar with that will influence how easy or difficult it is to query the appropriate data.

 #### Readings